 Should I upgrade?

 Still, there are some perks for premium users.
 The extra level of support from the company may please some people, especially if they use their accounts for important stuff like work.
 Additionally, the extra biometrics options might be nice for people who invested in laptops or desktops with fingerprint readers.
 We’re not saying premium is a rip-off or that it’s not worth having.
-It’s just a simple matter of logistics.
-LastPass gives you a ton of stuff for free and there’s no need to go premium unless you absolutely need to.
+LastPass gives you a ton of stuff for free and there’s simply no need to go premium unless you absolutely need to.
 We’re not fans of the fact that you have to pay to use multiple platforms, but that’s obviously another perk.

 Looking for some alternatives?
 Try these: